 “There's a lot of excitement and a lot of joy in the work, but there's a lot of urgency and there's a seriousness, too,” Lisa said.
 “We're talking about people's lives.
 People's lives are at stake.”

-Lisa comes to Commonwealth School as its new Director of DEI in August.
+Lisa joined Commonwealth School as Director of DEI in August of 2021.
 Keep reading to learn more about her and the deeply personal path that led her to this work.

 From One of Many to One of Few